What All You Need to Know About Water Heaters?

-Most homes today still use tank-type waters heaters for good reason.
+Most homes today still use tank-type water heaters for good reason.
 The technology is reliable and familiar.
 A traditional water heater is either fuel-fired or electric.
 Fuel-fired water heaters use natural gas or propane.
 Both of these are common throughout the country.
 All fuel-fired heaters consist of a vent for exhaust gases to escape after combustion.
-The primary purpose of a tank-type water heater is to efficiently store heated water until it is requested at point of use.
+The primary purpose of a tank-type water heater is to efficiently store heated water until it is requested at the point of use.
 All traditional water heaters require adequate insulation.
 Otherwise, heat escapes during storage which leads to more energy waste.

 How does a tank-type water heater work?

-For safety purposes, water heaters come with a temperature and pressure valve.
+For safety purposes, they come with a temperature and pressure valve.
 The valve opens when the temperature or pressure is too high.
 Another pipe connected to the valve serves as an escape route for water coming from the tank when the valve is open.
 You should always know when the valve opens and the best indication is when water collects at the end of the pipe.
 Therefore, always put a bucket at the end of the valve pipe.

 • Storage tank